d2l-ai/d2l-en/chapter_introduction/index.md

 focusing on *reinforcement learning*.
-This might include applications to robotics, to dialogue systems, and even to developing artificial intelligence for video games.
+This might include applications to robotics, to dialogue systems, and even to developing artificial intelligence (AI) for video games.
 *Deep reinforcement learning*, which applies deep learning to reinforcement learning problems,